Dick Tuck: Controversy

-Virtually every great prank Dick Tuck claimed to have pulled or was associated with has been disputed in some way.
+Virtually every prank Dick Tuck claimed to have pulled or was associated with has been disputed in some way.
 Tuck often confessed and later denied his actions.
 He admitted to making up some of his pranks to author Neil Steinberg, who covered Tuck in his 1992 book If At All Possible, Involve A Cow: The Book of College Pranks.

 However, Tuck is mentioned in an October 1972 Oval Office tape when Nixon, speaking to H. R. Haldeman about the Segretti disclosures, said, "Dick Tuck did that to me.
 Let's get out what Dick Tuck did!"
 Nixon went on to describe egged limousines and staged violence in San José, Costa Rica.
 According to a 1997 article in The Washington Post by reporter Karl Vick, Nixon was not the first to confuse Tuck's record with Tuck's legend.

 White House tapes also record Nixon speaking with John Connally on October 17, 1972, saying Tuck had all of Goldwater's speeches in hand before they were spoken because, Nixon presumed, Tuck had an informant in the Goldwater campaign.
 Tuck denied this, but his reputation earned him the nickname "Democratic pixie of the 1964 race."